How do I get service?

 How does the free 7-day trial work?

 We have a 7-day risk free return policy.
-If you order the service and things don’t work out, simply contact us for a full refund.
-We will allow you to try a different SIM if the one we choose doesn’t work out.
-You will then have 7 more days from the time you receive the device to try out the new SIM.
+If you order the service and things don’t work out, simply contact us within the trial period for a full refund.

 What speeds should I expect?

 We cannot guarantee any speeds, but we have seen download speeds as high as 80mbps and upload speeds as high as 40mbps.
 It all depends on how far you are from the tower you are connected to and the amount of congestion there is on that tower.
 If your speeds are not good, then you may be on the outside of the signal from that tower, as congestion is typically temporary.
 If this is the case, refer to the FAQ on how to get the best speeds.
 Averages are between 15-25mbps down.

 What if I move, can I take this service to a new location?

 You can take the service with you to a new location, however you will need to confirm there is cell signal present at the new location.
 If the signal present at the new location is a different carrier than what you have, we can send you a different modem with a different provider for a nominal fee.